kadir014/nova-physics/docs/installing.rst

 Installing
 ==========

-Nova Physics is cross-platform and is tested on following:
+Nova Physics is cross-platform and tested on following:

 * Windows 7, 10, 11
 * Manjaro Linux, Ubuntu